tyh0615/cursor-reset/README.md

 > [dub.sh/cursorreset](https://dub.sh/cursorreset) is a shortcut for downloading the script file [`reset.py`](./reset.py) from this repository.

-You can also download the script file [`reset.py`](./reset.py) from this repository, customize it and run it manually.
+You can also download the script file [`reset.py`](./reset.py) from this repository, make changes to it and run it manually.

 ```bash
 python3 reset.py
 ```

-This will generate a new random device ID automatically.
+This will generate a new random device ID.

 **Important**: You need to completely close Cursor before running the script.
-If Cursor runs in the background, it may override the new device ID with the old one eventually.
+If Cursor runs in the background, it may override the new device ID with the old one.

 ## Configuration Location
 You can also manually edit the configuration file to set a specific device ID.
 The default configuration file is located at: